 How many YouTube subscribers do I need to make $10,000 a month?

 This is a tough question because it depends on so many factors.
 It’s not just about subscribers, but also about watch time, ad rates, and revenue sources.
-A creator making $10,000 a month from ad revenue would likely need millions of views per month, which could come from a channel with anywhere from 100,000 to over a million subscribers.
+A creator earning $10,000 a month from ads usually gets millions of views each month.
+This level of traffic often comes from a channel with 100,000 to over a million subscribers.
+Big audiences bring big earnings.
 Most creators diversify their income with sponsorships, merchandise, and affiliate marketing.

 Will YouTube pay only for real voice?

 No, YouTube pays for all types of original, engaging content.
 Voice is not a requirement.
-Channels with music, animations, or text-to-speech narrations can also be monetized, as long as the content is unique and complies with the rules.
+Channels with music, animations, or text-to-speech voices can also make money.
+The content just needs to be original and follow YouTube’s rules.
+Unique and compliant videos can still be monetized.

 What kind of content cannot be monetized on YouTube?